openfoodfoundation/ofn-UserGuide-FR/hubs-set-up-guide.md

-# Hub Shop
+# Le hub non producteur avec boutique en ligne

-## What is a hub shop?
+## A quoi correspond ce profil ?

 Hub shops can take many different forms, but at their essence, they are an online shop which stocks products from multiple source-identified supplying producers.
 With a hub shop customers can see profiles of the producers who grew/raised/baked their food.

-## What does it do?
+## Les atouts

 **A shopping experience customers will enjoy**
 With a hub shop customers can see profiles of the producers who grew/raised/baked their food, giving them a virtual farmer's market experience.